Reshef Tenne: Characterization of Tungsten Disulfide Nanotubes and Nanoparticles

 The unique mechanical properties of tungsten disulfide nanotubes and fullerene-like nanoparticles were investigated in Tenne's laboratory using a variety of methods.
 They were found to withstand pressure waves of up to 21 gigapascals.
 Experiments of stretching, bending, and twisting on individual nanotubes showed that they possess a strength of up to 20 gigapascals – four times that of Kevlar fibers – and can withstand strains of over 10% without breaking.
 These properties make them suitable for reinforcing polymer nanocomposites.
 Such nanocomposites, containing up to 1% by weight of tungsten disulfide nanotubes or IF nanoparticles, showed improved mechanical, thermal, and tribological properties.
 In particular, the mechanical properties of biocompatible polymers such as PLLA, PVA, and PPF, used in medical technologies, food packaging, and tissue engineering, were improved significantly after the addition of small amounts of tungsten disulfide nanotubes.

 In collaboration with other research groups, exceptional electronic properties of tungsten disulfide nanotubes were confirmed, including superconductivity with Little-Parks type oscillations, bulk photovoltaic effect, strong optical coupling effects, second harmonic generation, and applications in artificial vision and nanoelectronic memories.
 Nanotubes from the non-stoichiometric misfit compound (SmS)_{1.19}TaS_{2} also showed superconductivity at a temperature of 4 Kelvin.
 These properties may contribute in the future to quantum technologies such as ultra-dense memory devices and quantum computing.
 Recently, his group succeeded in achieving significant bandgap tuning between 2 and 1.5 electron-volts by synthesizing W(S_{x}Se_{1-x})_{2} type nanotubes.

 Personal life

-Until her passing, Tenne was married to Leah (née Yonas), the founder of adult education frameworks in the city of Rehovot.
+Until her death, Tenne was married to Leah (née Yonas), the founder of adult education frameworks in the city of Rehovot.
 They had a daughter, Dana, and sons Tal and Ron (currently a faculty member at the Technion).
 In memory of Leah Tenne, the Israel Chemical Society annually awards the "Tenne Family Prize in Nanoscience".
-After Leah's passing, Tenne remarried Prof. Ella Zak (née Schreiber), a faculty member and Dean of the Faculty of Sciences at Holon Institute of Technology.
+After Leah's death, Tenne remarried Prof. Ella Zak (née Schreiber), a faculty member and Dean of the Faculty of Sciences at Holon Institute of Technology.
 In 2024, Zak and Tenne founded the Zak-Tenne Prize for Materials Science, awarded by the Israel Vacuum Society.
 Tenne resides in Rehovot.